Dennis Cowals

-Dennis A. Cowals (12 May 1945 - 22 October 2004) was a photojournalist who contributed many photos to the United States Environmental Protection Agency sponsored DOCUMERICA project.
-Hundreds of photos he took of Alaska during the construction of the Trans-Alaska Pipeline System have been published.
-He focused on both ground and aerial photos of geography, flora, and fauna.
-They are now in the public domain.
+Dennis A. Cowals (12 May 1945 – 22 October 2004) was an American photojournalist and publisher who contributed many photos to the United States Environmental Protection Agency sponsored DOCUMERICA project.

+Early career

 Cowals graduated from the Medill School of Journalism with a degree in journalism, and went on to attended the University of Alaska for his post-graduate studies in 1967.
 He worked as a photographer and news editor at the university starting in 1968.
 He became press secretary for congressman Don Young in 1971.

+Environmental Protection Agency sponsored DOCUMERICA project began in the early 1970s.
+Cowals was hired to photograph the Alaskan landscape before and during the construction of the Trans-Alaska Pipeline System.
+Hundreds of photos he took during this time period have since been published.
+He focused on both ground and aerial photos of geography, flora, and fauna.
+They are now in the public domain.

+Later life

-In 1980, he launched a search for the Kad'yak, and later worked as an author and rescue guide.
+Cowals was part of the Mount McKinley hang-gliding expedition on June 2, 1976.
+He was part of a support crew that saw four pilots launch from the top of the mountain.
+He wrote about the experience in a 1976 article for Mariah.
+In 1980, he launched a search for the Kad'yak.
+He later worked as an author and rescue guide.

 Cowals died on 22 October 2004 of lung cancer.
 He was survived by his son, Dawson.

 Publications

+Cowals was the editor and publisher of Alaska Fieldbooks.